-This tradition of hospitality continues today with numerous tourist accommodation sites along the lake.
-A stop on the Townships Trail, Ayer's Cliff has kept its Anglo-Saxon allure with its heritage homes, attractive bandstand, and fairgrounds where a public market is held Saturdays throughout the summer.
+This tradition of hospitality continues today thanks to the tourist accommodation places around the lake.
+Stage of the Chemin des Cantons, Ayer's Cliff has retained its Anglo-Saxon luster thanks to its residences of yesteryear, its charming bandstand and the site of the exhibition where a public market is held every Saturday in summer.

 Start your tour by stopping at the Tourist Information Office, located on Tyler Street, in the heart of the village.
 Here you will find everything you need to make the most of your visit.